On this page I’ll detail my areas of expertise.

 I couldn’t have learnt so much without this brilliant book: High Performance MySQL

 One of the more recent areas of interest for me has been managing servers.
 Having been relatively new to the unix toolchain when I moved to Finland in 2010 it’s now become second nature to me.
 I’ve set up, secured and managed dozens of servers over the last few years.
-Whilst no expert, I consider it a core competence to understand the environment that my applications run in.
+I consider it a core competence to understand the environment that my applications run in.
 Some great tools have emerged to make life easier including Vagrant for quick set up and sharing of development environments amongst the teams I work in.
 It’s quite useful to be able to use provisioning services on top of these to make reproducable environments for everyone working on a project.
-These provisioning files can also then be modified and used to spin up servers in the production environment also potentially.
+These provisioning files can also then be modified and used to spin up servers in the production environment.

 Systems architecture & design

 One of the most important skills I have learned to focus on is planning and system design.
 It is important to plan and design a system that will meet all the goals of the project.
 This can often include making sure the application is designed in such a way that it’s easily maintained and modified, that it scales and that it takes into account potential problems that may occur further down the line.
 Having had many years of experience I have learnt to identify very early on in the life cycle of a project what potential pitfalls might occur and address the risks before they happen.